RealityCapture V1.0 BETA requires:

 The CPU is required to support SSE4.2 (Streaming SIMD Extensions 4.2) or higher.

 How to find out whether you have CUDA 2.0+ update the drivers and check here: https://developer.nvidia.com/cuda-gpus

 For Microsoft Windows N you will need to install Media Feature Pack for Windows.
 Click the following link to install it: http://www.microsoft.com/en-us/download/details.aspx?id=16546.
 If you are using Windows Server, then you need to install Media Foundation features.

 The RealityCapture application uses state-of-the-art out-of-core algorithms for almost every task.
 Therefore, you do not need to worry about computer memory.
 However, to achieve the great performance which RealityCapture image registration has, it consumes a little bit more memory.

-The consumption depends on a count of images and a count of features detected per image.
+The consumption depends on a count of images (irrespective of their size) and a count of (preselector) features per image.
 For the default settings, you can expect the following memory boundaries:

 - 2,000 images (scans) / 40K features per image - 16GB RAM

 The memory consumption scales linearly.
 These boundaries hold when you are feeding the application with all images at once.
 You can significantly reduce the memory consumption by using components.
 Please refer to appropriate forum topics for reference.
 Also, if you restrict the count of features per image to 20K, you will double the count of images which can use the same amount of RAM.